cog1to/transmission-go/README.md

 ## Reason

 I wanted to learn some Go and do something useful in the process.
-Having an affinity for terminal and CLI tools, I figured this would be a nice learning project that I will be using on a daily basis myself.
+Having an affinity for terminal and CLI tools, I figured this would be a nice project that I might be using on a daily basis myself.

 ## Features/screens